AnthonySchiesz/anthonyschiesz.github.io/README.md

 -Open your IDE

 ##What's included
-In the 'Porfolio Website.zip' folder, there are two text documents and one folder ('images').
+In the 'Porfolio Website.zip' folder, there are two text documents and one folder named _**images**_.
 These provide the structure and fucntionality for the website.

 ##Setup
 ###Replicate the file organization of files on github page.